kevintamakuwala/sensor_data/README.md

 This starts the following services:

-- sensor-server on port 8081
+- sensor-server on port 8080
 - sensor-client (three instances simulating sensor nodes)
-- MongoDB on port 27017
+- MySQLK on port 3306

 ### **Step 5: Verify the Setup**

-- WebSocket Server: Connect to ws://localhost:8080/sensor-updates using a WebSocket client like Postman or wscat.
+- WebSocket Server: Connect to ws://localhost:8080/sensors using a WebSocket client like Postman or wscat.

-- MongoDB Database: Access sensorDB using a MongoDB client like MongoDB Compass

 ## Author